vishnu1100/Vedhik_Healthcare/README.md

 - HTML5: Provides the structure and layout for the music player.
 - CSS3: Handles the styling and visual presentation of the player.
 - JavaScript: Implements the interactive features and functionality of the player.
-- [Your Favorite Audio Library]: Handles the audio playback and manipulation.